damianhakert/damianhakert.github.io/source/posts/2016-12-07-heres-how-new-programmers-can-learn-by-contributing-to-gitlab.html.md

 author_twitter: emvonhoffmann
 categories: customer stories
 image_title: '/images/blogimages/heres-how-new-programmers-can-learn-by-contributing-to-gitlab.png'
+description: "Everyone starts somewhere."
+---

-description: "Hello, relative newcomers.
+Hello, relative newcomers.
 There’s room for you to contribute, too.
-You can start by finding other programmers, making a plan before you code, documenting properly, and poking around on GitLab so you're never ever learning in a vacuum."
+You can start by finding other programmers, making a plan before you code, documenting properly, and poking around on GitLab so you're never ever learning in a vacuum.
+Teaching yourself is hard, so here are a few tips.
----

-Three years ago, [Eni Arinde](https://gitlab.com/elvongray) made a career choice that surely involved plenty of hand wringing and reflection.
-While living in Ibadan, Nigeria, he changed his aspirations from theoretical physics to software development, and began the long process of teaching himself PHP in isolation, with limited internet access.
-Here he shares a few tips for how new programmers can avoid the challenges he faced.

-Learn more about his story and what he's learned below!

 <!--more-->

 ## Find other programmers near you.

-I cannot overemphasize how really important this is.
-I always made the mistake of believing programming was something I could do on my own.
-You have to incorporate other perspectives, and you need to bounce ideas off people.
+ Software development is not something you can learn by yourself.
+You have to incorporate other perspectives, and bounce ideas off of people.
 Go to meet-ups, conferences and any events that will facilitate meeting with other developers.
 Try to work on projects with other deveopers, because most of your professional work will involve you and others collaborating on a project - it is very difficult to design and maintain complex software on your own!
-This can also help you avoid bad habits; it wasn’t until I got into a company that trained software developers to become professionals that I began to unlearn a lot of misconceptions I had learned.
+This can also help you avoid developing bad habits in the first place - it's much more difficult to un-learn them down the road.
 Even making small contributions to GitLab will help you get involved and practice communicating with others working on the same project.

 ## Plan before you start coding.

 This is an important part of software development that lots of new programmers tend to ignore.
-Often we want to start writing code as soon as possible, but I have come to realize that skipping the planning stage has a negative effect in the long term.
+Often they want to start writing code as soon as possible, but skipping the planning stage has a negative effect in the long term.
 You’ll likely end up with an unmaintainable code base and a poorly designed application.
 You need to embrace the "boring parts" of software development.
-These help to remind you to start small by mastering the basics before you try to build the next Facebook. [_The Pragmatic Programmer_](https://pragprog.com/book/tpp/the-pragmatic-programmer) by Andrew Hunt and David Thomas is an excellent resource.
+These help remind you to start small by mastering the basics before you try to build the next Facebook. [_The Pragmatic Programmer_](https://pragprog.com/book/tpp/the-pragmatic-programmer) by Andrew Hunt and David Thomas is an excellent resource.
 GitLab's issue board is a useful tool for thinking through potential challenges and creating detailed checklists.

 ## Follow conventions and standards.